CihanBosnali/CihanBosnali/README.md

 # Hi there 👋
 Thank you for visiting my profile.
-My name is Cihan Alperen Bosnali and I am third-year computer engineering student at The University of British Columbia.
+My name is Cihan Alperen Bosnali and I am fourth-year computer engineering student at The University of British Columbia.
 I love building robots, programming autonomous vehicles and developing web and mobile applications.

 🏠 I am currently living in Vancouver, BC, Canada.